These are the frequently asked questions for Vultr Managed Databases for MySQL.

 Vultr Managed Databases for MySQL only supports the InnoDB storage engine.

-Use the Change Plan menu on the Settings tab to scale your cluster up.
-To scale a cluster down, migrate or fork it to a new, smaller cluster.
+Navigate to the Settings tab and click Change Plan on the left navigation menu in your cluster's management page to scale your cluster up.
+You cannot scale your cluster down, but you can migrate or fork it to a new, smaller cluster.

 A cluster can only have one primary node, but you can assign multiple replica (read-only) nodes.